upman/upman.github.com/_posts/2025-10-15-How-to-write-a-coding-agent-in-169-lines-of-python.md

 ```

 The get_llm_response helper function handles the API call.
 Crucially, within the main loop (not shown in get_llm_response itself), the result obtained from execute_action must be formatted and included in the next prompt sent via get_llm_response.
 This tells the LLM what happened as a result of its requested action.
 Both the prompt to the LLM and the LLM's response are appended to conversation_history to maintain context.
-The loop continues until the LLM outputs the task_complete tag
+The loop continues until the LLM outputs the task_complete tag.

-## 3. Reading and editing Files
+### 3. Reading and editing Files

 To make the agent useful, it needs to read and write files.
 We add read_file and edit_file methods, similar to list_files.